rlipsc/polymorph/README.md

 ## Compile time focus

-Adding and removing components generate updates for system lists based on the static types involved.
+When adding and removing components, the static type of the components involved is used to generate optimised code to directly update system lists.
 These system state changes do the minimum run time work the system/component design allows for.

 Functionality such as building entities from blueprints, cloning entities, and debugging utilities are also fully generated from your types and system design at compile time.

 The more that state can be determined at compile time, the less run time work is needed.
 Creating a new entity with a set of components fully specifies the entity state, and systems are unconditionally matched at compile time.
-Any system updates required are then output directly without any run time speculative work.
+Any system updates required are then generated as direct, static updates, without any run time speculative work.

 Adding and removing multiple components at once is also minimised at compile time, outputting single pass inline operations.